sandeshrajbhandari/coding-agent-py/DEVLOG.md

             </example>

     - i later used <tool_call> tags in system_prompt_claude, like in qwen code examples, but this was wrong. as a result when I did this tool calls weren't being parsed by ollama correctly. and the tool calls weren't happening
-    - qwen-code and qwen agent lib has their own tool parser so the <tool_call> with <function=glob>..... style XML tags worked. but by adding them to my system prompt, it was interfering with the expected ollama tool format:
+    - qwen-code and qwen agent lib has their own tool parser so the <tool_call> with <function=glob>..... style XML tags worked. but by adding them to my system prompt, it was interfering with the expected ollama tool format(https://ollama.com/library/qwen3:8b/blobs/ae370d884f10):
         -   <tool_call>
             {"name": <function-name>, "arguments": <args-json-object>}
             </tool_call>